grayconcaves/dage_cogs/README.md

 To add this repo to your bot: `[p]repo add dagecogs https://github.com/grayconcaves/dage_cogs/`

-This repository contains a few test cogs I've made for my Red V3 bot, Super Dage.
+This repository contains a few test cogs I've made for my Red V3 bot, **Super Dage**.
 I hope this will be of help for you too!

 ## Cogs